Top 7 Quiet Exhaust Fans For Your Garage

 Broan-Nutone garage exhaust fan

-This high capacity ventilation fan operates through a single impact-resistant centrifugal blower wheel at 308 CFM and 120v that supply a powerful, compelling performance in your garage.
+This high capacity ventilation fan operates through a single impact-resistant centrifugal blower wheel at 308 CFM and 120v that supplies a powerful, compelling performance in your garage.

 The heavy-duty housing is constructed using 20-gauge galvanized steel with an 8″ round metal duct to provide a product with longevity in mind.